olearybm/olearybm/README.md

 - 👀 I’m interested in python, data science, data analysis, web development and UX
 - 🌱 I’m currently learning python, data science, data analysis
 - 💞️ I’m looking to collaborate on python, data science, data analysis
-- 📫 How to reach me olearybm@gmail.com
+- 📫 How to reach me: bmo@alumni.cmu.edu

 <!---
 olearybm/olearybm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.